zowe/zowe-explorer-vscode/packages/zowe-explorer-ftp-extension/README.md

 This VS Code extension also serves as a [source code example](https://github.com/zowe/vscode-extension-for-zowe/tree/master/packages/zowe-explorer-ftp-extension) demonstrating how to use the [Zowe Explorer Extensibility API](https://github.com/zowe/vscode-extension-for-zowe/tree/master/packages/zowe-explorer-api) to create VS Code extensions that extend the Zowe Explorer VS Code extensions with new capabilities.

-## What's new in 1.16.1
+## What's new in 1.19.0

-Bugfix:
+**Added**:

-- Generate the `extension.js` file for the VS Code Marketplace release.
+- Added the profile validation and credentials check functionalities.

 For more information, see [Changelog](https://github.com/zowe/vscode-extension-for-zowe/blob/master/packages/zowe-explorer-ftp-extension/CHANGELOG.md).